 About Carmichael Fisher

-Carmichael Fisher (‘we’ or ‘us’ or ‘our’) is a global executive search firm headquartered in London, United Kingdom with offices in Amsterdam, Brussels, Boston, Frankfurt, Hamburg, London, Los Angeles, Paris, Philadelphia, Stockholm and Zurich.
+Carmichael Fisher (‘we’ or ‘us’ or ‘our’) is an executive search firm headquartered in Los Angeles, California with offices across the US.

 Our services are uniquely aimed at adults and we do not knowingly process personal data or information related to children.